 In line with \cite{dwe15}, we show in this paper that even if the ejecta dust is largely O-rich (silicates, alumina), the relatively large opacities efficiently suppress the strong silicate features (between 10-20 \mic) of the mid-IR wavelengths.
 In addition, after about 1200 days, the ejecta dust cools down further so that the emission in that wavelength range is not significant.
 Therefore, the SED itself cannot be conclusively used to assign the composition of dust in the ejecta.
-In this study, we stress on the importance of the generic, nonuniform distribution of dust, and also the dependence on the viewing angle when estimating the emerging fluxes.
+In this study, we stress the importance of the generic, nonuniform distribution of dust, and also the dependence on the viewing angle when estimating the emerging fluxes.

-The carbon-rich dust components, silicon carbide and amorphous carbon, are found to form must later than the O-rich ones.
-Amorphous carbon dust appears in the ejecta after about 6-7 years from the time of explosion in the isotropic model.
-In the anisotropic case, it starts forming after 4 years from explosion, but only in a small amount.
-The synthesis of SiC grains takes place in two distinctly separated regions of the ejecta, that is the outermost and the innermost layers of the He-core.
-In the outermost layer, the formation timescale is comparable to amorphous carbon, and in the innermost part of the core, a small mass of SiC forms after about day 1000.
-This result is especially relevant to account for the estimated delay in formation of the SiC-grains of SN origin found in the presolar grains in meteorites \citep{liu_2018, ott_2019}, and also to explain the isotopic ratios of elements found in the presolar grains through mixing between the layers of the SN ejecta \citep{xu_2015}.
+The carbon-rich dust components, silicon carbide and amorphous carbon, are found to form must later than the O-rich ones. amorphous carbon dust appears in the ejecta after about 6-7 years from the time of explosion in the isotropic model.
+In the anisotropic case, it starts forming after 4 years from explosion, but only in small amounts.
+The synthesis of SiC grains takes place in two distinctly separate regions of the ejecta: the outermost and the innermost layers of the He core.
+In the outermost layer, the formation timescale is comparable to that of amorphous carbon, and in the innermost part of the core, a small mass of SiC forms after about day 1000.
+This result is especially relevant to account for the estimated delay in the formation of the SiC grains of SN origin found in the presolar grains in meteorites \citep{liu_2018, ott_2019}, and also to explain the isotopic ratios of elements found in the presolar grains through mixing between the layers of the SN ejecta \citep{xu_2015}.